thodan/bop_toolkit/docs/bop_datasets_format.md

 P\_m2i = K * [R\_m2c, t\_m2c] is the camera matrix which transforms 3D point
 p\_m = [x, y, z, 1]' in the model coordinate system to 2D point p\_i =
 [u, v, 1]' in the image coordinate system: s * p\_i = P\_m2i * p\_m.

+Ground truth bounding boxes and instance masks are also provided in COCO format under *scene_gt_coco.json*.
+The RLE format is used for segmentations.
+Detailed information about the COCO format can be found [here](https://cocodataset.org/#format-data).

 ### Meta information about the ground-truth poses